 Unsystematic risk is a type of risk that is unique to a specific stock or industry.
 It is also known as diversifiable risk, as it can be minimised through diversification of investments.

+Unsystematic risks are varied and may include situations like the introduction of a new competitor into the market, the introduction of a new regulation, a change in the management of a company, or the recall of a faulty product.
 It is impossible for investors to keep track of all unsystematic risks, as they can often be unexpected.
-For example, it is hard for investors to predict a product recall as they usually have no insider information.
+For example, it is hard for investors to predict that a product recall will take place, as they have no insider information.

-Copyright © 2021 Methodology
+Copyright © 2022 Methodology